7oCode/EAE_2021/README.md

 # EAE_2021

-This is where my project for EAE 2021
+This is my project for EAE 2021

 It is an application that takes the user's age and gives a random word and its definition